We spent this weekend butchering beef on the homestead. We slaughtered, skinned, and eviscerated our Dexter steer.

 The current yield from a 2 ½-year-old Dexter steers 353 lbs.
 2 oz.

-(We were not equipped to do a hanging weight so this is packaged meat in the freezer.)
+(We are not equipped to do a hanging weight so this is packaged meat in the freezer.)

 Cost to raise a steer